Subsidy funding is available under the Medical Aids Subsidy Scheme (MASS) to support eligible Queenslanders who require a communication aid.

 - suitability in a range of environments eg. home environment, portability, volume

 - suitability of communication partners

 - ability of family and team to use, support and maintain the device and any accessories.

 To access an aid to trial, prescribers need to contact commercial suppliers, below.
 For advice, please contact the MASS Principal Communication Aids Advisor

 Once a suitable device has been selected, work with the client to complete the relevant application forms for the type of equipment requested.
-Specific eligibility, application and documentation requirements are provided in both the MASS General Guidelines (PDF, 474kB) and specific application guidelines for the type of aid.
+Specific eligibility, application and documentation requirements are provided in both the MASS General Guidelines (PDF 248 kB) (currently being reviewed due to NDIS and NIIS) and specific application guidelines for the type of aid.